Specimens of Tyrannosaurus: "Bucky": TCM 2001.90.1

+"E. D. Cope": BHI 6248

+E. D. Cope (named after the paleontologist of the same name) is a Tyrannosaurus specimen discovered in South Dakota by Bucky Derflinger in 1999 at the same site as AMNH 3982.
+Excavations of this 10% complete skeleton began in 2000.
+The known material includes a partial skull, several vertebrae, and ribs.
+A very wide femur with a length of 1300 mm and a circumference of 630 mm is also known.

 "B-rex": MOR 1125

 This specimen was found in the lower portion of the Hell Creek Formation near Fort Peck Lake in the Charles M. Russell National Wildlife Refuge in Garfield County, Montana.
 Its discoverer was Bob Harmon, a fossil preparator for the Museum of the Rockies, and was nicknamed the "B-rex" (or "Bob-rex") in honor of Harmon.
 The specimen was discovered in 2000, and excavated by MOR from 2001 to 2003.
 Although only 37 percent of the skeleton was present, this included almost all of the skull (although the skull was nearly completely disarticulated).
 The specimen also includes several cervical, dorsal, sacral, and caudal vertebrae; several chevrons; some cervical and dorsal ribs; left scapula and coracoid; the furcula; the left ulna; both femora, tibiae, and ulnae; the right calcaneum; right astragalus; and a number of pes phalanges.

 In the March 2005 Science magazine, Mary Higby Schweitzer of North Carolina State University and colleagues announced the recovery of soft tissue from the marrow cavity of a fossilized femur belong to B-Rex.
 Flexible, bifurcating blood vessels and fibrous but elastic bone matrix tissue were recognized.
 In addition, microstructures resembling blood cells were found inside the matrix and vessels.
 The structures bear resemblance to ostrich blood cells and vessels.
 However, since an unknown process distinct from normal fossilization seems to have preserved the material, the researchers are being careful not to claim that it is original material from the dinosaur.
 Paleontologist Thomas Kaye of the University of Washington in Seattle hypothesized that the soft-tissue is permineralized biofilm created by bacteria while digesting and breaking down the original specimen.
 He has discovered this to be true in many specimens from the same area.
 In 2016, it was finally confirmed by Mary Higby Schweitzer and Lindsay Zanno et al that the soft tissue was medullary bone tissue, like that in modern birds when they are readying to lay eggs.
 This confirmed the identity of the Tyrannosaurus MOR 1125 as a female.